Lightning-AI/litgpt/README.md

 &nbsp;

 ## Finetune, pretrain and deploy AI models Lightning fast ⚡⚡
 LitGPT is a command-line tool to use, pretrain, finetune and deploy LLMs.
-It is config based with highly-optimized recipes for training the world's largest, most powerful open-source LLMs.
+It is based on configs with highly-optimized recipes for training the world's largest, most powerful open-source LLMs.

 We've reimplemented all the model architectures and training recipes for 3 reasons: